 Work with a phrase

 Phrases are a string of words that outline the various ways in which a topic can be expressed.
-That is, they represent the type of interactions you want to find and analyze and subsequently enable you to focus your business on what your customers want and need.
+That is, they represent the type of interactions you want to find and analyze and then enable you to focus your business on what your customers want and need.

 - A topic is made up of one or more phrases that represent a specific intent (for example, cancellation) and each program is associated with one or more topics.